 The moment they arrive together at the restaurant

 The moment just before he asks the big question

 The moment just after he asks the big question

 The moment he steps outside the restaurant, reeling from the unexpected turn of events

-To open your story in media res, you’ll probably begin the action in one of the last three moments.
+To open your story in medias res, you’ll probably begin the action in one of the last three moments.
 However, during your writing process you might start the story earlier and then re-examine it with fresh eyes.
 After taking a step back, you’ll be able to see which parts of your opening are dragging along and which feel more engaging.

 Consider opening with dialogue

 As we saw above in The Last Werewolf, dialogue can be a great way to hit the ground running in your story.
-Opening a story with in media res dialogue makes the reader feel as though they’ve walked into a private conversation and get to sneakily listen to what unfolds from it.
+Opening a story with in medias res dialogue makes the reader feel as though they’ve walked into a private conversation and get to sneakily listen to what unfolds from it.
 And because there isn’t any establishing information right away, it forces the reader to ask questions about what’s happening in the scene.

-Consider this story opening:
+Consider this opening scene: